nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

+**Use case: Editing an appointment**

+**MSS**
+1. Receptionist requests to list appointments
+2. PlannerMD shows the list of appointments
+3. Receptionist requests to edit a specific appointment
+4. PlannerMD edits the appointment which is reflected immediately

+    Use case ends.

+**Extensions**

+* 1a.
+The appointment list is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+PlannerMD shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given parameters are invalid.

+    * 3b1.
+PlannerMD shows an error message.

+      Use case resumes at step 2.

+* 3c.
+The edited appointment date or time clashes with an existing appointment.

+    * 3c1.
+PlannerMD shows an error message and lists the clashing appointment(s).

+      Use case resumes at step 2.